grafana/xk6-disruptor/README.md

 </div>

-xk6-disruptor is an extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
+xk6-disruptor is an extension that adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
 It implements the ideas of the Chaos Engineering discipline and enables Grafana k6 users to test their system's reliability under turbulent conditions.

 <blockquote>
 ⚠️ <strong>Important</strong>
-xk6-disruptor is in the alpha stage, undergoing active development.
+xk6-disruptor is undergoing active development.
 We do not guarantee API compatibility between releases - your k6 scripts may need to be updated on each release until this extension reaches v1.0 release.
 </blockquote>

 ## Why xk6-disruptor?